How to Say "to cut" in Spanish

 Examples

-I need to cut the grass this weekend.
+I need to cut the bread to make sandwiches.

 Necesito cortar la carne en trozos pequeños para la cena.